bayareala8s/training/non-technical/leadership/README.md

 ### Risk Management:
 1. **Tell me about a time when you identified a significant risk to a project.
 How did you handle it?**

-Certainly!
 Here’s a structured example response to the question about identifying and handling a significant risk to a project:

 ---